 -

-Mistake number two uses the subhead as a spoiler that gives away the point of the following content.
-Why would readers continue reading your content if they already know the point it wants to make?
+Mistake number two uses the subhead as a spoiler, giving away the point of the following content.
+Why would readers continue reading your content if they already know the point you want to make?

 -